IT Band Syndrome (Runner’s Knee)

 Treatments For IT Band Syndrome

-If you develop IT Band syndrome, icing and anti-inflamatories who usually care.
-The most successful treatments have included immobilization, icing, stretching and a quick return to activity.
+The most effective treatments have included immobilization, icing, stretching and a quick return to activity.
 Interestingly, running at a faster pace has been correlated with a lower incidence of ITBS.
 This is because a higher cadence requires knee remains flexed at higher degrees and reduce the amount of friction to the IT band.
 This is what happens, you have to shorten your stride and take the rhythm.

 Leave a reply